usgpo/uslm/README.md

 >The USLM 2.x schema has moved out of draft status.
 Please see the [main branch](https://github.com/usgpo/uslm/tree/main).
 >
->Version 2.0.12 of the schema including an updated table module is now available in the [main branch](https://github.com/usgpo/uslm/tree/main).
+>Version 2.0.13 of the schema is available in the [proposed branch](https://github.com/usgpo/uslm/tree/proposed).
 >
->Version 2.17 of the CSS is now available in the [main branch](https://github.com/usgpo/uslm/tree/main).
+>Version 2.18 of the CSS is available in the [proposed branch](https://github.com/usgpo/uslm/tree/proposed).
 >
->An updated version of the USLM 2.x Review Guide is now available in the [main branch](https://github.com/usgpo/uslm/tree/main).
+>An updated version of the USLM 2.x Review Guide is available in the [main branch](https://github.com/usgpo/uslm/tree/main).

 # USLM Schema #